dipendra28/SOC-Gesture-controlled-arcade-game/WEEK5/Readme.md

-# Week 5: Understanding the Snake Game (Pygame)
+# Week 5: Learning Snake Game (Pygame)

-## Goal

-This week focused on understanding the provided keyboard-controlled Snake Game built using Pygame.
-The objective was to learn how the game is structured so that keyboard controls can later be replaced with hand gesture controls using MediaPipe in the upcoming weeks.
+In this week we will understand the provided keyboard controlled Snake Game built using Pygame.
+The goal  is to learn how the game is structured so we cam use these keyboard controls  later in  replacing  with hand gesture controls using MediaPipe.

 ---